meganyyu/Prolific/README.md

 * User can create a new account
 * User can login/logout of app
+* User can view starter threads in their feed
+* User can tap a starter thread to view thread details
-* User can compose and submit snippets to existing starter threads in their feed (text-only first)
+* User can compose and submit snippets to existing starter threads (text-only first)
     * Thread attribution: store "author" of a snippet as a Author property in a Snippet object?
 * Before a "winning" snippet is chosen, user can tap the latest snippet in a thread to view the snippets that have been submitted to continue the storyline
 * User can like a submitted snippet to vote for which one they want to win